Battle of Rich Mountain: Aftermath

 Hearing of Pegram's defeat, Garnett abandoned Laurel Mountain in great disorder.
 The Federals pursued, and, during fighting at Corrick's Ford on July 13, Garnett was killed; he was the first general officer to be killed in the war.
 On July 22, McClellan was ordered to Washington, and Rosecrans assumed command of Union forces in western Virginia.
 The Union victory at Rich Mountain was met with great celebration in the north, and was instrumental in propelling McClellan to command of the Army of the Potomac.
 After the victory at Rich Mountain and failure of Morris to pursue the confederate troops at Laurel Mountain fast enough to catch them before crossing Shavers' fork, McClellan severely criticized Morris in his report to Washington.

 Preservation

 The battlefield and Camp Garnett today are owned and protected by the Rich Mountain Battlefield Foundation.
 The Civil War Trust (a division of the American Battlefield Trust) and its partners, including the foundation, have acquired and preserved 57 acres of the battlefield.
+The site is listed on the National Register of Historic Places.